 How Do Environmental Factors Impact Hyster Forklift Battery Performance?

-Extreme temperatures reduce efficiency and lifespan.
-High heat accelerates corrosion, while cold slows chemical reactions.
-Store batteries at 50-77°F (10-25°C).
-Humidity control prevents terminal corrosion.
-Lithium-ion batteries perform better in wider temperature ranges compared to lead-acid.
+Extreme temperatures reduce battery efficiency and lifespan.
+Heat accelerates corrosion, and cold slows chemical reactions.
+Optimal storage and operation range is 50–77°F (10–25°C).
+Controlling humidity reduces terminal corrosion.
+Lithium-ion batteries perform efficiently across wider temperature ranges compared to lead-acid.

 What Are the Cost Considerations for Hyster Forklift Battery Replacement?